Make Pre-K Online Learning Easier for Your Child with A Regular Morning Schedule

 1 – Have a set wake-up time

 Don’t let your child sleep in on school days just because they’re at home.
-The sound of the alarm going off, and your insistence that it’s time to get up, will reinforce the idea that it is time to get ready for their day.
+The sound of the alarm going off, as well as your insistence that it’s time to get up, will reinforce the idea that it is time to get ready for their preschool at home day.

-As your child gets older, you can encourage a little autonomy by giving them control of their alarm clock —but make it clear they will be expected to be ready for classes at the proper time.
+As your child gets older, you can encourage a little autonomy by giving them control of their alarm clock — but make it clear they will still be expected to be ready for classes at the proper time.

 2 – Get dressed

 Another way to reinforce the importance and regularity of online school is to encourage your child to get dressed in real clothing for class.
-Pajamas are comfortable, but are meant for leisure, not class!
-The routine of getting dressed is another way to reinforce the importance of their online classes, and differentiate between class time and free time.
+Pajamas are comfortable, but are meant for leisure, not preschool at home class!
+The routine of getting dressed is another way to reinforce the importance of their online early childhood education, and differentiate between class time and free time.

 3 – Eat a good breakfast